 Successful installation of fprobe on the IPFire system is shown below.

 This tutorial is about the compilation and installation of NetFlow addon "fprobe" on the IPFire system.
-The purpose of this new addon is to collects network traffic data and forward towards the collector for further analysis.
+The purpose of this new addon is to collects network traffic data and forward to the collector for further analysis.